Alfresco/alfresco-docker-base-java/README.md

 ## Introduction

-This repository contains the Dockerfile to create the base Java image that will be used by Alfresco engineering teams, other internal groups in the organisation, customers and partners to create images as part of the Alfresco Digital Business Platform.
+This repository contains the Dockerfile used to create the parent Java image that will be used by Alfresco engineering teams, other internal groups in the organisation, customers and partners to create images as part of the Alfresco Digital Business Platform.